danvega/danvega-dev-nuxt/content/blog/2019/03/14/find-max-array-objects-javascript.md

 ---
+title: "How to find the max id in an array of objects in JavaScript"
 slug: "find-max-array-objects-javascript"
-title: "How to find the max id in an array of objects in JavaScript"
 date: "2019-03-14T10:59:53.416Z"
 published: true
 description: "A quick tutorial on the thought process on how you would go about finding the max id in an array of objects in JavaScript"
 author: "Dan Vega"
 tags:
   - "javascript"
-cover: ./find-max-id-cover.png
+cover: joshua-aragon-EaB4Ml7C7fE-unsplash.jpg
 ---

 I was recently putting together a tutorial for some students and I came across an issue that I am sure we have all come across at one time or another.
 I had this array of objects and in each object I had an id.
-I wanted a quick and efficient way to look at all of the ids and find the max id.
+I wanted a quick and efficient way to look at all the ids and find the max id.

 In this article I will walk you through a 4 different solutions.